raspberrypilearning/mood-board/en/step_7.md

 [[[contrast-checker]]]

 **Tip:** If you find it difficult to find contrasting colours, black works well on light backgrounds and white works well on dark backgrounds.

-+ Replace 'lorem ipsum' placeholder text with text that helps to set the mood
-+ Add more images or emojis
-+ Add more sections of content
-+ Add really helpful image `alt` text that would help set the mood for a person using a screen reader
-+ Experiment with different border, gradient, or transparency effects
-+ Create a different mood board using different techniques and styles

 --- /task ---